Thescuba/learning-to-type/README.md

   * [Start Logging](#start-logging)

 # Start Logging
-To start logging you data all you need to do is run logger.pyw file will actively log you keys.
-To stop logging you keys you can press the `` ` ``
+To start logging your data, run logger.pyw which will actively log your keys.
+To stop logging your keys you can press the `` ` `` key.

 ## Install Python and Notebooks
 This repository contains Jupyter Notebooks to follow along with the lectures.
 However, there are several